furkan0412/project-callisto/README.md

-This archive is dedicated to Stargate Franchise and all of its fans around the world.
+This archive is dedicated to Stargate Franchise and the fans around the world.